nbellor/progplot/README.md

 ## Implementation

 1. Download the *pplot.R* file to your system
+2. Install and load `gtools` and `ggplot`, the latter is optional if you want to do your own plot
-2. In your R code, run the following command (replacing `path_to_file` with the actual path in your system where the .R file is located)
+3. In your R code, run the following command (replacing `path_to_file` with the actual path in your system where the .R file is located)

 ```R
 ppplot <- dget('/path_to_file/ppplot.R')